forcedotcom/salesforcedx-vscode/CONTRIBUTING.md

 ### Merging `develop` into `main`

-- When a development cycle finishes, the content of the `develop` branch will become the `master` branch
+- When a development cycle finishes, the content of the `develop` branch will become the `main` branch

 ```
-$ git checkout master
+$ git checkout main
 $ git reset --hard develop
 $
 $ # Using a custom commit message for the merge below
-$ git merge -m 'Merge -s our (where _ours_ is develop) releasing stream x.y.z.' -s ours origin/master
+$ git merge -m 'Merge -s our (where _ours_ is develop) releasing stream x.y.z.' -s ours origin/main
-$ git push origin master
+$ git push origin main
 ```

 ## Pull Requests